Argentina to start 2015 with lapdogs flying high

 Hand-held pooches ranging from Shih Tzu's to Pugs are a common sight at outdoor cafes and on the wide avenues of Buenos Aires, which is known as the Paris of South America for its European layout and architecture.

-Lapdogs are a status symbol in Argentina, dressed sometimes in fitted sweaters emblazoned with colours of their owners' favourite football club.
+Lapdogs are a status symbol in Argentina, dressed sometimes in fitted sweaters emblazoned with colors of their owners' favorite soccer club.
 Fernandez's dog post got more than 36,000 'likes'.

 What Argentines are less keen on, and what got no mention in Fernandez's message, was the country's double-digit inflation and contracting gross domestic product.